Programs A-Z Listings

 Professor and Chair of Biology

 Dr. Greene was appointed to the faculty as a professor of Biology in 1981.
-He currently holds the position of department chair (1997-present).
+He currently holds the position of department chair (1997-present) and Co-Director of the B. Thomas Golisano Academic Center for Integrated Sciences.
 He received his Ph.D. in Physiology from SUNY at Buffalo (1982), his M.S. in Biology from Niagara University (1977) and his B.S. in Biology from Niagara University (1975).
-He currently teaches Intro to Oncology and Cell Physiology as well as many special topics courses.
+He currently teaches Intro to Oncology, Pathophysiology, Microscopic Anatomy, Cell Physiology, many special topics and internship courses and mentors undergraduate student Honors and Departmental Research thesis’s.

 Current Research Interests and Projects

-Supported by two major external grants from NSF for computing and The Cummings Foundation for the development of proteomics research, and other grants totaling $341,000, ACIS's has significantly advanced student and faculty interdisciplinary research within Niagara.
-This work has also advanced into the Western New York research and biomedical communities.
+Supported by two resent major external grants from NSF for computing and The Cummings Foundation and other grants totaling $341,000, ACIS's has significantly advanced student and faculty interdisciplinary research at Niagara University.
+This work has also extended into the Western New York research and biomedical communities.
 Our research partnerships with the NY State Center of Excellence at UB, Roswell Park Cancer Institute, Hauptman Woodward Research Institute, the Heart Center of Niagara, Niagara Falls Memorial Medical Center and Positron Corporation are strong evidence of the success ACIS's has demonstrated in this community.

 A. Professional Preparation Ph.D. - 1982, Physiology, SUNY at Buffalo M.S. - 1977,